svendula/MultiRankS/README.md

 ## Application example

-The application example was based on data from:
+The application example in the paper above was based on data from:

 Fortney et al. (2015). _Prioritizing therapeutics for lung cancer: an integrative meta-analysis of cancer gene signatures and chemogenomic data_.
 PLoS Computational Biology.
 11(3). <http://dx.doi.org/10.1371/journal.pcbi.1004068>